martin-beran/fpga/mb50/README.md

 all registers must be restored prior to the return.
 So, `csr1` is used to store the handler address.

-### csr2...csr5
+### csr2

-These CSRs are intended as temporary storage for the interrupt handler.
-If used as such, any code executed with interrupts enabled outside the handler must not expect that any of these registers keeps its value between instructions.
+This CSR is intended as temporary storage for an interrupt handler, or as generic temporary store if interrupts are disabled.
+If used by an interrupt handler, any code executed with interrupts enabled outside the handler must not expect that this register keeps its value between instructions, because it may be modified by the interrupt handler at any time.

 _Rationale_: The interrupt handler must store values of registers and restore them before return.
-These CSRs provide an alternative to instruction `ddsto` for storing registers without changing any register value.
+This CSRs provides a place to store the value of one register, which can be then used to hold an address for storing other registers.
 Storing registers at some dedicated memory area (instead on the stack handled by `ldis` and `ddsto`) needs to load the memory address, overriding the value of one register.
-Reserving CSRs as temporary registers allows to save unchanged flags and/or an address register.

-### csr6...csr15
+### csr3

-These CSRs are reserved for future use.
-They cannot be written and reading them always returns 0.
+This register is similar to `csr2`, but intended as temporary storage for code outside of the interrupt handler.

 -------------------------------------------------------------------------------